missjido94/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects
 This repository contains my data analysis projects where I have performed Data analysis tasks such as Data preprocessing, Data Cleaning, and Data Visualization.

+Executive Summary
+This report presents an analysis of electricity generation data for upcoming projects, focusing on three key attributes: Generation Type, Maximum Capacity (Max MW), and Connection Voltage.
+The objective is to understand the distribution of generation technologies, assess capacity trends across different types, and evaluate the voltage levels associated with these projects.
+The insights presented here aim to support the Planning and Connections team at Transpower in their strategic decision-making.
+Data Overview
+Generation Type identifies the technology used in each project (e.g., solar, wind, hydro).

+Max MW represents the maximum generation capacity of a project, indicating its expected contribution to the national grid.

+Connection Voltage shows the voltage level at which each project connects to the grid, informing planning for safe and efficient integration.

+The dataset contains 132 rows and 85 distinct project records.
+Data quality checks revealed 7 missing or invalid entries in the Connection Voltage column, while the Max MW column had no missing values.
+Data Preparation Steps Included:
+Merging relevant columns for consistency

+Addressing missing values where possible

+Removing blank or irrelevant columns to streamline the analysis

+Generation Type Distribution
+The dataset features a diverse range of generation types, including solar, wind, hydro, geothermal, fossil fuels, and battery storage (BESS).
+This reflects a growing diversity in New Zealand’s future energy mix.
+Solar is the most common generation type, accounting for 34.5% of projects.

+Solar + BESS makes up 31%

+Wind contributes 21.8%

+This trend signals a strong shift toward renewable and storable energy, in line with New Zealand’s national climate goals to decarbonise the economy and improve grid resilience.

+Total Installed Capacity (Max MW)
+Solar and Solar + BESS projects contribute the most to total planned capacity.

+A variety of connection voltage levels suggest a mix of project sizes and purposes:
+11-66 kV - Low Voltage/low capacity projects.
+Could be used to generate power for rural areas.
+110 kV - Medium Voltage.
+Medium Capacity projects.
+220 kV - High Voltage.
+Projects that will generate a large amount of power, most likely      will be projects used for regional areas.
+Although high-voltage projects are more common, a higher voltage does not always equate to a higher Max MW.
+The data shows several lower-capacity projects even at higher voltages which highlights the importance of looking at data in an overall sense to understand what is going on.

+Connection Voltage
+Minimum Connection Voltage: 11.0 kV

+Maximum Connection Voltage: 220.0 kV

+Average Connection Voltage: 144.27 kV

+There is a positive correlation between connection voltage and Max MW, with higher voltages generally allowing for greater generation capacity.
+However, the presence of low-capacity projects at high voltage indicates that capacity alone does not determine voltage level.
+Key Insights & Trends
+There is a clear trend toward renewable energy, particularly in solar and wind, moving away from traditional sources like hydro, which may be constrained due to site availability.

+The rise of solar + battery storage reflects the need for flexibility and reliability in energy supply.

+Many high-voltage projects still exhibit lower capacity, highlighting that high voltage does not necessarily give insight to power output.

+Overall, the data reflects New Zealand’s strategic push toward clean energy and sustainable generation.

+Recommendations
+Infrastructure Readiness: Review whether current infrastructure supports high-voltage connections for large-scale projects.

+Investment Priorities: Consider focusing investment in technologies that combine renewable generation with storage, particularly solar + BESS.

+Strategic Planning: Factor in the shift away from hydro and fossil fuels in upcoming projects when developing long-term plans.

+Further Analysis: Investigate what else will affect the increase in these technologies.
+For example, possible sites for wind and which iwis will need to be spoken to, or if its private property, investigating the funding needed.